Intelectron6/Perceptron-Models/README.md

 # Perceptron-Models
-Python codes demonstrating the working of Single Layered Perceptrons using Tensorflow.
-Python codes to obtain perceptron models for functioning of all Logic Gates.
+Python codes demonstrating the working of Single Layered Perceptrons using Tensorflow and Python codes to obtain perceptron models for functioning of all Logic Gates.